datts68/docCertTutorial/README.md

   ...
 0x61a29767692a5c693f72c2d624e0fb6df14b2798c70dae18b92e6da514828c6d
 Saving artifacts...

-Next, edit file `ether-doc-cert/webapp/notaryWebLib.js`: `var address` is contract address in above results: `Notary: 0xf3762f6e21bf1d040d85e7daee89dfa74c92c6b4`
+You should see the address each contract is assigned: `Notary: 0xf3762f6e21bf1d040d85e7daee89dfa74c92c6b4`

+We now have version of our contract on your private blockchain simulator and can interact with it.
+There are various ways to test a contract and Truffle actually ships with a sophisticated test framework, but for now we connect to your blockchain using a web interface.

 ### Developing web interfaces for smart contracts
+Edit file `ether-doc-cert/webapp/notaryWebLib.js`: `var address` is contract address.

+Make sure you have a local web server installed, to serve our web application.
 If you do not have a local web server application you may use http-server.
 This can be installed globally with:

     npm install http-server -g
     cd ether-doc-cert/webapp/